-Honors students may substitute an experiential learning project for a major course requirement.
+Honors students may substitute an experiential learning project (HONS 2990) for an Honors major course requirement.
 All substitutions must be approved by the Dean of the Honors College.
 The Honors College provides specific guidelines for semester-long experiential learning projects on the Honors website.
-Students are required to complete 45 service hours for each experiential learning activity.

 Courses not listed as Honors may also be available for Honors credit through the Honors Option (HONS 3330).
 This option allows students to receive Honors credit while enrolled in regular courses by doing different types of assignments approved in advance by the instructor of the course and the Dean of the Honors College.
 Honors Options must be approved no later than the last day of the second week of classes.